xython-monitoring/xython/README.md

   Furthermore, using full localized date is bad when sorting directory output and lead to timezone problems.
   Xython will propose a new storage using only timestamp.
 * disk status show which rule matched the partition
+* TODO: permit to hide acked tests in nongreen page
+* Add more "standard" tests to xymon client (ntpd, smart, lvm, sensors for example)

 # client
 I dont work on changing the client for the moment.